 Zucchini Chickpea Fritters with Red Onion Marmalade

 These Zucchini Chickpea Fritters are made with shredded zucchini and chickpeas for a filling and nutritious side or snack.
 They’re also allergen-free!
-Scroll to the bottom of the post to enter to win a copy of the book this recipe is from, Pure Delicious.

 Despite an allergy to raw pineapple that I developed a couple years ago, I’ve never had any allergy restrictions when it comes to food.
 When I’d go out to eat and servers would ask me if I had any allergies, I always answered no, never thinking twice about it.